-The server object is a singleton which provides functionality for controlling and communicating with the server.
-It is instantiated automatically when the code starts.
-A connection to the server is required for the device to communicate with its agent, but the server object does not refer to the agent itself, rather to the hardware on which the agent is running.
+The server object is a singleton which provides functionality for controlling and communicating with the Electric Imp impCloud™ server.
+It is instantiated automatically when the Squirrel virtual machine starts.
+A connection to the server is required for the device to communicate with its agent, but the server object does not refer to the agent itself, rather to the infrastructure which supports the agent.
 To interact with the agent specifically, use the agent object.

 All methods that send data to the server return 0 on success, or a Send Error Code: